Aiverson1011/reading-notes/markdown.md

 # Markdown

-Today, i learned about markdown.
+Today, I learned about markdown.
 It's pretty cool

 1. **Things can be bolded**